mr4tt/csmic/content/case_studies/ergo.md

   </div>
 </div>

+#### Results

 We received a lot of honest feedback on the challenges participants faced in our first prototype.
 The most common criticism was that our prototype was too confusing; there were too many steps that participants had to quickly understand and do.
 Our overfamiliarity with the prototype hindered our ability to consider a participant's perspective on the instructions.
-The steps and roles were overly complex and confusing.
-We also integrated too many widgets without considering how these may simulate a real-life scenario.
+The steps and roles were also complex and confusing.
+We integrated too many widgets, and people had trouble keeping track of everything.

 Furthermore, our team did not have a firm grasp on how we wanted our app to look like, so our simulation explanation to the audience was also convoluted.
 This meant participants did not have a clear mental model of the experience we were trying to create.
 All of the feedback we received was very helpful, which allowed for us to iterate and improve our prototype for the future session.

+[note: video has actual stats n stuff lol]

 [insert session 1 pic/pdf]
 Preview of our first prototyping session, conducted in Figjam.

-Session 2:
+### Session 2:

+#### Prototype Design

 Based on feedback and analysis of the interactions from our first prototype session, we made drastic changes going into our refined prototype.
-Before creating our refined prototype, our team took the time to solidify our concept for an app, and specifically what exactly we want to simulate for it.
-Each team member discussed their idea of the app, and how they see a potential situation arising from it.
-After solidifying our concept, we mainly pivoted from multiple event maps to simple locations within a singular event.
-To simulate real-world situations, we created a Figma prototype that consisted of various situations and texts with two choices.
+Before creating our refined prototype, we solidified app concept.
+Each team member discussed their app ideas and what situations in real life it would apply in.
+After solidifying our concept, we pivoted from multiple event maps to simple locations within a singular event.
+To simulate real-world situations, we created a Figma prototype with various situations and texts with two choices.
 Based on a participant's choices, they would be directed to a particular Figjam link, which represented a different room based on the scenario they selected.
+Once in the Figjam, participants were to:

-Participants were instructed to do 2 steps once they were in the Figjam.
-They had to use a group chat to meet up with weaker-tied friends, and decide where they wanted to meet up together.
-Upon deciding, they could take a picture of themselves or use a star stamp to mark their meet-up location.
+- Use a group chat to meet up with weaker-tied friends, and decide where they wanted to meet up together
+- Mark their preferred meet-up location.

+#### Results

-Our second prototyping session went smoothly and was not overly complex.
+Our second prototyping session went smoothly and was not overly complex due to major improvements from our previous prototyping session.
 Participants noted that they understood what was being simulated and enjoyed the prototype overall.

-We made major improvements from our previous prototyping session.
-The Figma scenarios were good at simulating real-world choices regarding whether to hang out with friends at a concert.
-In the Figjams, there were a couple of minor issues.
-One of the particular Figjam rooms was much more populated than the remaining 3.
+The Figma scenarios were better at simulating real-world choices regarding whether to hang out with friends at a concert.
+However, the Figjams had a couple of minor issues.
+One of the Figjam rooms was much more populated than the other three.
 This made it a bit more difficult for some participants to chat, as some were more hesitant in smaller groups. [something something represents irl] Additionally, there was a slight issue with our initial idea for chatting.
 Initially,  our team wanted to use a pre-set comment, in which participants could freely chat and reply there without any issues of participants simultaneously typing.
 Overall, our second prototyping session went very well.

 [second prototyping] Preview of one section of our second prototyping session.
 It was done in both Figma and multiple Figjams.